 Hot stamping machines are able to adjust for various types of dies and marking type.
-Magnesium, brass, and steel are some of the materials typically used to make hot stamping type and dies depending on your budget as well as the quantity of items that need to be stamped.
+Magnesium, brass, and steel are some of the materials typically used to make hot stamping type and dies, depending on your budget as well as the number of items that need to be stamped.

-Durable Technologies manufactures and supplies an extensive array of brass and steel type and logo dies, printers’ type, monogramming type, Kingsley® wire marking type, heat shrink sleeving type, type holders, magnesium dies, branding iron dies and much more.
+Durable Technologies manufactures and supplies an extensive array of brass and steel type and logo dies, printers’ type, monogramming type, Kingsley® wire marking type, heat shrink sleeving type, type holders, magnesium dies, branding iron dies, and much more.